ds4se/chapters/williams/TheisenWilliams.md

 at least one stack trace is considered to be on the attack surface of the system, as determined by this approach.
-Put another way, we color nodes from our original graph red if they are seen in at least one stack trace, as seen in the figure above.
+Put another way, we color nodes from our original graph in Figure 2 red if they are seen in at least one stack trace, as seen in the figure above.
 Researchers also explored other metrics, such as the frequency of appearance of code elements, how